dasc-lab/realsense_coordinate_transform/README.md

 * A ROS subcriber subsumed in the python script would process the broadcasted quaternion and translation in real time on Jetson Xavier strapped onto the drone.
 * The script then expresses the quaternion in terms of a rotation matrix and subsequently performs homogeneous transformation on the ground robot Vicon coordinates to compute the camera coordinates of the ground robot.
 * Since the camera is fixed on the bottom of the drone, the coordinate transformation between drone frame and camera frame is constant and trivial.
-* With the help of extensive realsense libraries, the script utilizes [rs2_project_point_to_pixel(...)](https://github.com/IntelRealSense/librealsense/wiki/Projection-in-RealSense-SDK-2.0) to subsequently obtain the camera intrinsics and calculates the predicted pixel coordinates of the ground robot in pixel space based on the camera coordinates of the said ground robot.
+* With the help of realsense libraries, the script utilizes [rs2_project_point_to_pixel(...)](https://github.com/IntelRealSense/librealsense/wiki/Projection-in-RealSense-SDK-2.0) to subsequently obtain the camera intrinsics and calculates the predicted pixel coordinates of the ground robot in pixel space based on the camera coordinates of the said ground robot.

 ## System Details
 * Initializes Vicon coordinate frame and start tracking your robot.